CodeIgniter-TW/CodeIgniter-UserGuide/source/installation/upgrade_300.rst

 The same rule applies to the '404_override' setting.

 *************************************************************************
-Step 10: Many functions now return NULL instead of FALSE on missing items
+步驟 10: Many functions now return NULL instead of FALSE on missing items
 *************************************************************************

 Many methods and functions now return NULL instead of FALSE when the required items don't exist: